adamskel78/SHAX_group_project/README.md

 # Communication Protocol
 Medium of communication for updates: Slack
-Video calls for group meetings: Zoom or Google Hangout Meeting Days: Tuesday, Thursday, and Saturday or Sunday
+Video calls for group meetings to discuss roles/responsiblities, timelines, discuss conflicts: Zoom or Google Hangout Meeting Days: Tuesday, Thursday, and Saturday or Sunday Attending office hours to get help from TAs.